jpyork/1600/README.md

 ___
 ## Getting Started

 Before we are able to upload the YouTube video, you will need to have create a YouTube Channel.
+Go to [youtube.com](http://youtube.com).
+Check the icon in the top right corner and to

 ___